SKILL.md

 ->: ❌"permis|@ ('A','B','C')[]": ["B"]✅"permis|@ -> ('A','B','C')": ["B"]✅"permis|@ [1,5] -> ('A','B','C')": ["B"] - Using hyphens in

-$refafter->for arrays of references ($refis a type indicator, not a validation constraint): ❌"children|[*] -> $ref": ["&Node"]✅"children|[*] $ref": ["&Node"]✅"children|[1,10] $ref -> {2,50}": ["&Node"] - Using open-ended range syntax
+&Nameis the value, not a constraint to put after->: ❌"children|[*] -> &Node": []✅"children|[*]": ["&Node"]✅"children|[1,10] -> {2,50}": ["&Node"] - Using open-ended range syntax

 (0..)or(..100)— these don't exist! ❌"price|(0..)": 29.99✅"price|(>=0)": 29.99 - Using multiple value constraint blocks